Rustin170506/ticdc.slide/slides.md

 <!--
 The second scenario is data integration.
 As you can see, we can fetch data from one TiDB cluster and replicate the data to another system.
+It's can be Kafka, S3, or other systems.
+Not only a OLTP database.

 We can convert the changed data to different formats.
-For example, we can convert the changed data to Kafka.
+For example, we can convert the changed data to Kafka message.
 And we can use Canal-JSON or Avro to encode the data.
 We can also store the data in S3.
-And we can use CSV to encode the data.
+We can use CSV to encode the data.

 In this scenario, we also need to focus on two performance indicators.
 The first one is throughput.
 It means how many data we can replicate per second.
 The second one is latency.
 It means how big the lag is between the upstream and the downstream systems.

+Some users really care about the latency.
+Because they wanna the data is as fresh as possible.
 -->